parthian-sterlet/sitega/README.md

 ## Train a model

-[andy02.cpp](https://github.com/parthian-sterlet/sitega/blob/master/src/andy02.cpp) gradually constructs several sitega models, with the numbers of locally positioned dinucleotides (LPDs) assigned according to 3rd, 4th and 5th parameters of the command line (size_start, size_end and size_dif), their default values 10, 90 and 10 define the search of nine SiteGA models - with 10, 20, 30, etc. up to 90 LPDs.
-Selection of the one model among these {10, 20, 30, .., 90} models is performed by respective estimated FPRs (see file with *{train.txt}* extension, it has the same format as output file of accuracy estimation procedure [FPR_vs TPR table file](https://github.com/parthian-sterlet/sitega/blob/master/examples/model_bs1.txt).
-The selected model with the minimal FPR at TPR=0.5 is written in output file [SiteGA model](https://github.com/parthian-sterlet/sitega/blob/master/examples/model.mat) with *.mat* extension
+[andy02.cpp](https://github.com/parthian-sterlet/sitega/blob/master/src/andy02.cpp) constructs one sitega model, with the numbers of locally positioned dinucleotides (LPDs) assigned according to 3rd, 4th and 5th parameters of the command line (size_start, size_end and size_dif), their values deduced from the bootstrap cross validation test (see the next paragraph).
+The selected model respecting the maximal pAUC in the bootstrap cross validation test, this model is written in output file [SiteGA model](https://github.com/parthian-sterlet/sitega/blob/master/examples/model.mat) with *.mat* extension

 ## Estimate accuracy for a model

 [andy0bsn2.cpp](https://github.com/parthian-sterlet/sitega/blob/master/src/andy0bsn2.cpp) may several times gradually construct several distinct [SiteGA models](https://github.com/parthian-sterlet/sitega/blob/master/examples/model.mat) (parameter 7th num_iterations), but each time it uses only a part of ChIP-seq dataset for training, the rest (control) part of dataset is used to estimate FPR).
-The output file [Table FPR_vs TPR](https://github.com/parthian-sterlet/sitega/blob/master/examples/model_bs1.txt) represents the table of FPRs for TPR 0.1, 0.2, .. up to 0.9.
+The output file [Table FPR_vs TPR](https://github.com/parthian-sterlet/sitega/blob/master/examples/model_bs1.txt) represents the table of FPRs for TPR 0.01, 0.02, .. up to 0.99.
+Selection of the one model among several ones with different LPDs and lengths L is performed by respective estimated pAUC values computed for the receiver operating characteristic (ROC) curve (see file with *{train.txt}* extension, [FPR_vs TPR table file](https://github.com/parthian-sterlet/sitega/blob/master/examples/model_bs1.txt).

 ## Set threshold for a model